peasant98/3DGS-LIL/README.md

-# 🐇 3D-LECoP
+# 🐇 3DGS-LIL
-3D Language Embedded Consistency Policy
+3D Gaussian Splatting Language-Conditioned Imitation Learning

 This work presents 3D Language Embedded Consistency Policy, a method for using language embeddings and Gaussian Splatting to learn a Consistency Policy.